 About an hour west of Denver, the Mount Evans State Wildlife Area is an easily accessible 3,438-acre destination for enjoying the outdoors in Clear Creek County, Colorado.
 The Mount Evans SWA lies on the eastern slopes of the 14,265 mountain of the same name.

+It borders the Mount Evans Wilderness Area section of the Arapaho National Forest.
 Like all State Wildlife Areas, entrance to the Mount Evans SWA requires a valid state fishing, hunting, or public lands license for every visitor 18 years or older.
 Aside from this, there are no additional fees to use the area’s bathroom, picnic, parking, and camping facilities.

 Activities in Mount Evans SWA